timothyleejones/timothyleejones.github.io/_pages/publications.md

 ## General Audience Publications

 **What the candidates can learn from two former presidents about foreign policy**
-Timothy L. Jones "What the candidates can learn from two former presidents about foreign policy, [w/ David Dezso]" *The Hill, 21 January, 2024.* [Link](https://thehill.com/opinion/international/4417080-what-the-candidates-should-learn-from-two-former-presidents-about-foreign-policy/)
+Timothy L. Jones "What the candidates can learn from two former presidents about foreign policy," [w/ David Dezso] *The Hill, 21 January, 2024.* [Link](https://thehill.com/opinion/international/4417080-what-the-candidates-should-learn-from-two-former-presidents-about-foreign-policy/)